Get Focus insights straight to your inbox

 Startling as it is, this figure doesn’t even include the gap most people face between the cost of medical care and the cover from medical aid.
 Our own research shows that South Africans consistently underestimate the costs of a severe illness beyond what their medical aid covers.
 This is often most visible in the affluent sector, where insufficient cover can mean significantly downgrading one’s lifestyle, getting into debt, or even heavily compromising one’s retirement savings.
 Narrowing that gap, or even closing it completely, is foundational to your overall financial planning strategy for the future.

-The premiums that are paid up until a claim would have been R55,000 or an average of R916/month (assuming it’s for someone of average health who is a non-smoker), compared to the benefit of an additional R13,000/month in your pension/retirement income.
+Should you have a taken up a Severe Illness Cover policy, the premiums that are paid up until a claim (in 10 years time) would have been R108,000 or an average of R900/month (assuming you are a 35-year-old, non-smoker with average health).
+This is compared to the benefit of an additional R10,800/month in your pension/retirement income until age 85.

-Assuming you live to age 85, lost future pension income would be R3.12m.
-This is a reduction of 21% in income after retirement, versus a cost of 1.7% in illness cover premiums.
+Assuming you live to age 85, lost future pension income would be R2.8m.
+This is a reduction of 19% in income after retirement, versus a cost of 1% in illness cover premiums.

 Many of us don’t really look at the cost-benefit equation in this way.
 We think of our premiums in isolation, until we claim.
 At this point, the benefits we realise from our policy tend to offset the monthly payments we’ve been making over time by a large margin.